Tenerife: Modern history

-Between 1833 and 1927, Santa Cruz de Tenerife was the sole capital of the Canary Islands.
-In 1927 the government ordered that the capital be shared with Las Palmas, as it remains at present.
+From 1833 to 1927, Santa Cruz de Tenerife was the sole capital of the Canary Islands.
+In 1927, the government ordered that the capital be shared with Las Palmas, as it remains at present.
 This change in status has encouraged development in Las Palmas.

 Tourists began visiting Tenerife from Spain, the United Kingdom, and northern Europe in large numbers in the 1890s.
 They especially were attracted to the destinations of the northern towns of Puerto de la Cruz and Santa Cruz de Tenerife.
 Independent shipping business, such as the Yeoward Brothers Shipping Line, helped boost the tourist industry during this time, adding to ships that carried passengers.
 The naturalist Alexander von Humboldt ascended the peak of Mount Teide and remarked on the beauty of the island.

 Before his rise to power, Francisco Franco was posted to Tenerife in March 1936 by a Republican government wary of his influence and political leanings.
 However, Franco received information and in Gran Canaria agreed to collaborate in the military coup that would result in the Spanish Civil War; the Canaries fell to the Nationalists in July 1936.
 In the 1950s, the misery of the post-war years caused thousands of the island's inhabitants to emigrate to Cuba and other parts of Latin America.

 Tenerife was the site of the deadliest accident ever in commercial aviation.
-The "Tenerife airport disaster" occurred on 27 March 1977, at Los Rodeos airport in the north of the island, when two Boeing 747s collided on the runway in heavy fog conditions, causing the deaths of 583 passengers and crew.
+The Tenerife airport disaster occurred on 27 March 1977 when two Boeing 747s, KLM Flight 4805 and Pan Am Flight 1736 collided on the runway at Los Rodeos Airport in heavy fog conditions, causing the deaths of 583 passengers and crew.
+A few years later, Dan Air Flight 1008 crashed into a mountain while on approach to Tenerife North, killing 146 people.
+The plane was travelling too close to an Iberia Air turboprop plane and was asked to go into a holding pattern.

-At the beginning of the 21st century, the so-called Riada de Tenerife of 2002 took place on 31 March of that year.
-It was a phenomenon of cold drop characterized by the repeated fall of torrential rains accompanied by thunder and lightning, affecting the metropolitan area of Santa Cruz de Tenerife and extending in the NE direction towards the San Andrés area.
+At the beginning of the 21st century, the so-called Tenerife flood of 2002 took place on 31 March of that year.
+It was a phenomenon of cold drop characterized by the repeated fall of torrential rains accompanied by thunder and lightning, affecting the Santa Cruz de Tenerife metropolitan area and extending in the NE direction towards the San Andrés area.
 The rains caused 8 dead, 12 missing and dozens of injured.
 In addition to the human losses, the flood caused considerable material damage, 70,000 people without light as well as the total or partial destruction of at least 400 homes.
 The losses were calculated at 90 million euros.

 In November 2005, Tenerife was the Canary Island most affected by Tropical Storm Delta.
 Winds of 140 km/h were recorded on the coast and almost 250 km/h on the Teide, Tenerife's summit.